The resolution property holds away from codimension three: Strong tensor generators on algebraic spaces

 \begin{Remark} We do not know if Proposition \ref{prop:singlesheaf} holds in the absence of the characteristic $0$ hypothesis.
 Indeed, for the proof to go through we need to show that non-normal algebraic spaces which satisfy the hypothesis of Corollary \ref{cor:mvsquaresexist} admit strong locally free tensor generators.
 However, we only know that locally free tensor generators exist on such spaces. \end{Remark}

 We now use this to verify the first part of the conjecture of Gross (see \cite[Conj.
 2.0.3]{Grossthesis}) when $X$ is reduced.
 In fact, using the machinery developed thus far, we are even able to establish this in certain non-schematic cases as well.
+The following result will allow us to remove the reducedness hypothesis in positive characteristic.